 SRECs (Solar Renewable Energy Credits) are a production-based solar incentive that allow you to earn additional income from your solar electricity generation.
 As a solar system owner, you can earn one SREC for every megawatt hour (MWh) or 1,000 kilowatt hours (kWhs) of electricity your solar panel system generates.
 It is a tradable and intangible certificate that represents proof of the generation of 1,000 KWH of solar power.
 SRECs exist because of state regulations known as RPS (Renewable Portfolio Standards), which require utilities to produce a specific percentage of their electricity from renewable resources.
 To meet these requirements, utilities must purchase renewable energy certificates (RECs) which are also known as renewable energy credits.

 SRECs are minted in the GATS database.
 GATS is a generation attribute tracking system for the PJM power grid.
 They track all the renewable energy flowing through the power grid and create renewable energy certificates based on suppliers imported renewable generation.
 GATS create SRECs once a month for suppliers, always on the last business day of the month, and it’s a month delayed from when you create your renewable energy.
 For example, all the renewable power you generated in February, GATS mints into a SREC(s) on the last business day of March (if 1,000 kwh are produced in that time frame… 1 SREC = 1,000 kwh).
 The remaining generation will roll over to the next month if short of 1,000 kwh.

-Solar Renewable Energy Certificates (or Credits), abbreviated SREC, are created as any solar energy system generates electricity.
-In Pennsylvania legislation defines Solar Alternative Energy Credits (SAEC), although most people continue to refer to SRECs within the state.
+Solar Renewable Energy Credits (or Certificates), abbreviated SRECs, are created as any solar energy system generates electricity.
+In Pennsylvania, legislation defines Solar Alternative Energy Credits (SAEC), although most people continue to refer to SRECs within the state.